GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 The [LoRa Gateway Bridge](https://www.loraserver.io/lora-gateway-bridge/)(referred to as simply Gateway in this tutorial) will use the
-[Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into the Google Cloud Platform.
+[Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into GCP.
 This removes the requirement to host your own MQTT broker and increases the reliability and scalability of the system.

 ### Create device registry

-In order to connect your LoRa gateway with [Cloud IoT Core](https://cloud.google.com/iot-core/), go to the **IoT Core** service in the GCP console and **create a new device registry**.
+In order to connect your LoRa gateway with [Cloud IoT Core](https://cloud.google.com/iot-core/), go to the **IoT Core** service in the GCP
+Console and **create a new device registry** in the **Device registries** box.

 This registry will contain all your gateways for a given region.
-E.g. when you are planning to support multiple LoRaWAN regions, it is a good practice to create separate registries (not covered in this tutorial).
+When you are planning to support multiple LoRaWAN regions, it is a good practice to create separate registries (not covered in this tutorial).

-In this tutorial, we are going to create a registry for EU868 gateways, we choose therefore the Registry ID `eu868-gateways`.
-Select the region which is closest to you and select **MQTT** as protocol.
+In this tutorial, we are going to create a registry for EU868 gateways, so we choose the Registry ID `eu868-gateways`.
+Select the region which is closest to you and select **MQTT** as the protocol.
 The **HTTP** protocol will not be used.

 Under **Default telemetry topic** create a new topic.
 We will call this `eu868-gateway-events`.
-Click on **Create**.
+Click **Create**.

 ### Create LoRa gateway certificate